novasntnl/cybersecurity-journey/README.md

 ## 📚 What You’ll Find Here

-- Summaries and notes from courses
-- Scripts and hands-on labs I’m building
+- Scripts and hands-on labs and tools I’m building
 - Links to useful resources and tools
 - Regular updates on my progress